BenjaminHaverla/Main-about-me/README.md

 If you would like to know more about our conversation, don't hesitate to click here.

 ![Benjamín Haverla and Lee Aremberg](Images/lee_aremberg_talk.png)

+If you would like to know more about our conversation, don't hesitate to click here.

 ![Benjamín Haverla and Lee Aremberg](Images/lee_aremberg.png)

 # Marián Čekovský – motivational talk

 # BACK TO THE...